 -Once upon a time, there was a Snow Queen. . . and a Nightingale. -You know how the story goes.

-Our exhibition consisted of six costumes, three each, that were inspired by the fairytales of world famous writer, Hans Christian Andersen, who was born here.
+These were two of three dresses from a past Costume-exhibition, that were inspired by the fairytales of world famous writer, Hans Christian Andersen, who was born in Odense, Denmark.

 The Nightingale that is shown here, wore a fine silk brocade corset with a peplum and long skirt with tulle and a train.
 She carried her own empty golden cage in one hand.